A splint is a support device made of hard material that keeps an injured area from moving.

 When Do Doctors Use Splints Instead of Casts?

 Doctors use splints for broken bones if the area around the injury is swollen.
 When there's swelling, splints are a better choice than casts because they are easy to loosen, if needed.

 Health care providers usually replace a splint with a cast on a broken bone after the swelling goes down.
 The cast will provide more protection while a broken bone heals.

 Do not get the splint wet.
-A wet splint might not support the bone, and also can cause a skin rash.
+A wet splint might not support the bone, and also can cause a skin rash or irritation.